Agascoss/alx-low_level_programming/0x0A-argc_argv/README.md

 3. Neither irony nor sarcasm is argument (multiplies two numbers)

-4. To infinity and beyond
+4. To infinity and beyond (add positive number)

 5. Minimal Number of Coins for Change

 ###Resource links